A Complete Guide to Book Cheap Flights from London to Tokyo and Save Money on Trip.com

 • How many flights are there per week from London to Tokyo?

-• When are flight tickets from London (LON) to Tokyo (TYO) the cheapest?
+• When is the best time to book a flight from London to Tokyo to get the best price?

 The cheapest months to fly from London to Tokyo is November, when demand for travel is lower.

-• Which upcoming date is cheapest to fly from London to Tokyo on?
+• Which upcoming date is the cheapest for flights from London to Tokyo?

-After crunching the numbers on our November flight calendar, it's currently cheapest to fly from London to Tokyo on November 29, 2025 with China Southern Airlines, with prices starting at DKK 3,587.
+After crunching the numbers on our December flight calendar, it's currently cheapest to fly from London to Tokyo on December 4, 2025 with China Eastern Airlines, with prices starting at £389.

-• Which airports can I fly to for Tokyo from London?
+• Which airports can I fly through when travelling to Tokyo from London?

-You can land at any one of the following hubs in Tokyo, with Heathrow Airport to Haneda Airport (LHR-HND) is by far the most common option on this route: Haneda Airport (HND) Narita International Airport (NRT).
+You can land at any one of the following hubs in Tokyo, with London Gatwick Airport to Narita International Airport (LGW-NRT) is by far the most common option on this route: Haneda Airport (HND) Narita International Airport (NRT).

-• Is there any time difference between London and Tokyo?
+• What is the time difference between London and Tokyo?

 The time difference between Tokyo and London is 9h.

-• How do I change or cancel my ticket from London to Tokyo?
+• How can I change or cancel my flight ticket from London to Tokyo?

 Tickets can only be changed or cancelled if permitted by airline policy.
 To submit a change or cancellation request, go to the flight bookings page, select the option to change or cancel your booking, choose the relevant passengers and segment, and submit a request.
 Please note that additional charges may apply according to the airline ticket policy.
 However, if the flight has been rescheduled and you would like to change or cancel your ticket, you can submit an involuntary cancellation request.
 For more details about change and cancellation policies, please check the customer support pages.